andrebadini/Damien-Hirst-Python-Dot-Paint/README.md

-# Damien Hirst Python Dot Paint
+# Dot painting made with Python code inspired by the art of Damien Hirst
-A simple 100 (10x10) dots painting done with Python code using Turtle Graphics and random colors picked up (with "colorgram") from a painting image by Damienst Hirst.
+A simple 100 (10x10) dots painting done with Python code using Turtle Graphics and random colors picked up (with "colorgram") from a painting image of Damienst Hirst.

 Also see the spirograph version at: https://github.com/andrebadini/damienHirstPythonSpireographPainting